alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 To reflect this concern we will contact engineers if either of these workers has not completed one successful run within a time period despite work existing (suggested time period is 30 minutes).
-The [Sidekiq retry cadence][sidekiq-retry] for these jobs will need to be updated to ensure they always retry within the time period, this is to ensure we don't alert while work isn't being attempted.
+The [Sidekiq retry cadence][sidekiq-retry] and [recovery window][] for these jobs will need to be updated to ensure the jobs are always attempted within the time period, this is to ensure we don't alert while work isn't being attempted.

-Similarly, we will contact engineers out-of-hours if we determine that [DigestRuns][DigestRun] are not created within a reasonable time frame (suggestion is 2 hours).
+We will contact engineers out-of-hours if we determine that [DigestRuns][DigestRun] are not created within a reasonable time frame (suggestion is 2 hours).
 Creating these is a [trivial][digest-run-creation], but essential, operation for producing a digest and the lack of these suggests